May 1605 conclave: Conclave

 In addition to Leo, another cardinal had died, reducing the number of cardinal electors in the May conclave to 59.
-At the beginning of the conclave Alessandro Peretti di Montalto supported Antonio Sauli.
-A significant number of the electors loyal to Pietro Aldobrandini, the nephew of Clement VIII, were willing to support Sauli.
+At the beginning of the conclave, Alessandro Peretti di Montalto supported Antonio Sauli.
+A significant number of the electors loyal to Pietro Aldobrandini, the nephew of Pope Clement VIII, were willing to support Sauli.
 Aldobrandini, however, opposed Sauli's election due to Sauli's previous opposition to electing Clement, and was able to prevent Sauli from reaching the two-thirds majority required for election.

 Aldobrandini moved to support Robert Bellarmine for the papacy, but Bellarmine said he would "not lift a straw" to advance his own election.
 Anselmo Marzato opposed Bellarmine, and was able to undermine his candidacy because he had taken a very public position on the De Auxilliis controversy.
 Bellarmine was eventually vetoed by Spain, which put an end to his candidacy.
 Aldobrandini also moved for the election of Domenico Toschi, going so far as to get 38 electors to bring him to the Pauline Chapel to be acclaimed pope.
 Caesar Baronius, however, was opposed to Toschi's election and spoke against it, causing his friends to urge for Baronius's election as pope.
 Thomas Hobbes later reported that Baronius's opposition to Toschi was based on Toschi's frequent usage of the word cazzo, Lombard slang for penis, and that he urged the cardinals not to elect Toschi because of this.
 This led to a physical altercation between the two sides that could be heard on the streets outside the conclave.
-The fight resulted in the only known instance of serious injury being suffered in a conclave with Alfonso Visconti having several broken bones.
+The fight resulted in the only known instance of serious injury being suffered in a conclave: Alfonso Visconti had several bones broken.

 Election of Paul V

-Following the disruption, a vote no was taken and it became clear that Toschi lacked the support needed for election by two votes.
+Following the disruption, a vote was taken and it became clear that Toschi lacked the support needed for election by two votes.
 The leaders of the competing factions met to select a compromise candidate and Camillo Borghese was unanimously elected pope the same day.
 Borghese had been among the papabili at the conclave that had elected Leo XI, but was considered too young at the time to become pope.
 At the May conclave, it became clear to the electors that he would be the only candidate acceptable to all the factions, and he was elected as a compromise candidate, taking the name Paul V.

 As a cardinal, Paul had previously maintained neutrality between the great powers of Spain and France that had dominated the previous conclave and were present in the current one as well.
 While he had been the papal envoy to Spain and was receiving a pension from them, he was largely low profile as a cardinal and perceived as neutral.
-At 54, Paul was young at the time of his election, and was anticipated to have a lengthy papacy, not requiring a third conclave soon.
+At 54, Paul was relatively young at the time of his election, and was anticipated to have a lengthy papacy, not requiring a third conclave soon.
+He lived until 1621, reigning nearly 16 years.